Student Faith Organizations at Salem

 Presbyterian Campus Ministry

-Presbyterian Campus Ministry meets on Monday evenings in the Chaplain’s Lounge in Clewell Dormitory.
-We gather weekly to explore various topics such as Faith and Film, ipod Devotions, Prayer, Women in the Bible, Love, and Faith in Action.
+Presbyterian Campus Ministry gathers weekly to explore various topics such as Faith and Film, ipod Devotions, Prayer, Women in the Bible, Love, and Faith in Action.
 The group also gathers monthly to attend worship at various Presbyterian Churches in town and enjoy lunch afterward.
 In addition to fellowship, worship and study, we serve the community through organizations like Habitat for Humanity, Ronald McDonald House, El Buen Pastor tutoring program, Operation Christmas Child, Crop Walk and Crisis Control.
 Salem College Presbyterian Campus Ministry also participates in the state wide North Carolina Presbyterian Collegiate Council retreats as well as the annual College Conference in Montreat, NC.

 The Wesley Foundation

 The Wesley Foundation (Wesley) is a campus ministry that welcomes all traditions to participate in group worship and Bible study in the Methodist doctrine.
-The group meets for Bible Study on Monday from 5:45-6:45 in the campus minister's lounge.
+The group meets for weekly Bible Study in the campus minister's lounge.
 In addition to small group, Wesley women participate in community service and group bonding activities.
 Members are also welcomed to participate in activities with the Wake Forest Wesley Foundation.

 Muslim Student Association